We don’t let any of the goodness of our Biscotti

 -

-Since 1858, Antonio Mattei biscuits have been baked fresh daily and individually packed by hand in the iconic Blu Mattei bag.
+Since 1858, Antonio Mattei biscuits have been baked fresh every day and individually packed by hand in the iconic Blu Mattei bag.

-Traditionally, biscuit tins are used to preserve the freshness of the biscuits, and the factory has been offering these reusable containers since the last century.
+Biscuit tins have long been used to maintain freshness, and the factory has offered these reusable containers since the last century.

-This cookie jar is part of a series of tin packages designed by Florentine illustrators Simone Massoni and Ilaria Falorsi.
-It showcases Tuscany through the lens of the Antonio Mattei biscuit factory.
-Featuring a geometric map-inspired grid, the design highlights key Tuscan landmarks, including the historic Biscottificio in Prato and the new Florentine Bottega Museum.
-Also included is an image of Antonio Mattei, the founder, depicted with his vintage walking cane as a whimsical tourist.
+This cookie jar continues the series of tins designed by Florence-based illustrators Simone Massoni and Ilaria Falorsi, capturing the essence of Tuscany through the lens of the Antonio Mattei biscuit factory.
+The design, inspired by a map-like geometric grid, highlights a few of Tuscany’s most famous landmarks, including the historic Biscottificio in Prato and the new Florentine Bottega Museum.
+Antonio Mattei, the founder, is depicted in a playful tourist style, with his vintage cane in hand.

-Made with just five simple ingredients—flour, sugar, free-range eggs, almonds, and pine nuts—these biscuits are free from preservatives, animal fats, or vegetable oils.
+These biscuits are made from just five simple ingredients: flour, sugar, free-range eggs, almonds, and pine nuts, with no preservatives, animal fats, or vegetable oils.

 Once opened, store in a cool, dry place in the tightly sealed package.